Sawndip/knnlm/README.md

 **Aim**

 This is a striking simple language model based on k-NN yet providing good results.
 The distance measure of two prefixes is their weighted hamming distance.
-Distances are linearly transformed feeding into a softmax re-weighter.
+Distances were fed into a softmax function.
 The next char is sampled from softmax weighted next-char of all text prefixes.

 **Install**